 A prime example of this is when search engines show targeted advertising to users which is based on stored data in the users’ web browser.
 Companies looking to gain as much data on their website visitors and online customers as possible work in a similar way, as doing so allows them to view statistics such as customer demographics and behavior, among many other aspects.

 But what exactly is aggregate data?
 Essentially it can be described as customer data which allows businesses to accurately target users with personalized messages, offers etc. At the same time, it allows companies to fine-tune their marketing approach so that they can push certain products or services that are selling well and perhaps remove others from sale if necessary.

+A good data aggregation example is in the financial industry.
 Within these particular industries, companies must constantly remain on top of all the latest news in order to discover all the latest trends and act accordingly.
 Aggregating data is the perfect way to do just that, as it allows for investment and finance firms to shift their views to best accommodate for how well a company or product that they are invested in is performing.

 Of course, obtaining such data is possible simply by visiting one of many news websites which cover stories regarding finance and investment trends.
 But with so many websites available to choose from, accessing all the relevant data that’s needed can often be difficult when performing the task manually.
 What’s more, the reliability of data sets may become an issue if not enough data is obtained.

 Thankfully, data aggregation helps combat this issue by allowing you to obtain a large amount of data from across hundreds of websites in a far more efficient and accurate manner.
 This is made possible by using automated data aggregation tools which makes obtaining accurate and relevant data a much simpler process.

 Whether it’s by enabling you to gain market intelligence, effectively research your competitors, or monitor the price levels of your rivals, it’s clear that businesses within the travel sector can benefit greatly from utilizing data aggregation processes.